angelofallars/htmx-go/README.md

 Check if requests are from HTMX, and use a type-safe, declarative syntax for HTMX response headers to control HTMX behavior from the server.

-Write [triggers](#triggers) without dealing with JSON formatting.
-Define trigger behavior, and htmx-go handles the rest.
-By using triggers to trigger client-side events, **event-driven** applications are easier to develop.
+Write [triggers](#triggers) for client-side events effectively without dealing with JSON serialization.
+With this approach, **event-driven** applications are easier to develop.

 Use [Swap Strategy](#swap-strategy) methods to fine-tune `hx-swap` behavior.